 Millions of babies are at risk of carrying the pandemic’s devastating imprint throughout their lives.

 We need your support now more than ever to ensure all babies have access to the quality care, services and support they need to thrive.Give Today

 Vermont Takes Comprehensive Look at Responding to Adverse Child Experiences (ACEs)

-Earlier this year, Vermont passed legislation requiring the creation of an Adverse Childhood Experiences (ACEs) Working Group to examine how the state could strengthen its response to ACEs.
+Vermont passed legislation requiring the creation of an Adverse Childhood Experiences (ACEs) Working Group to examine how the state could strengthen its response to ACEs.

-The group, which is composed of six legislative members, has met regularly over the past several months to assess how the state could strengthen its response to ACEs.
-The legislation encouraged colleges and universities to include information about the impact of ACEs on physical and mental health in their curricula so that professionals working in health, education, and social services will be better prepared to support families.
-Vermont’s efforts are a response to state research showing that one in eight Vermont children has experienced three or more ACEs.
-Children with three or more ACEs are at higher risk of experiencing problems in school and having poorer health in adulthood.
-The legislation creating the group can be found here.
+In 2017, Vermont passed legislation requiring the creation of an Adverse Childhood Experiences (ACEs) Working Group to examine how the state could strengthen its response to ACEs.
+The legislation encouraged colleges and universities to include information in their curricula about the impact of ACEs on physical and mental health so that professionals working in health, education, and social services are better prepared to support families.
+Vermont’s efforts were a response to research showing that one in eight Vermont children has experienced three or more ACEs.
+Children with three or more ACEs are at higher risk of experiencing difficulties in school and poorer health in adulthood.

 You might also be interested in

 As states across the nation make difficult decisions about how to move forward, the outlook is grim.
 Without the federal aid mentioned above, the hits to state budgets will be severe and long lasting…

 On September 28th, the House Democrats released an updated version of the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act which includes many critical supports for families.
 The…